-Crowley ISD Board Policy Manual - Policy FFAC
+Crowley ISD Board Policy Manual - Policy FFAC Crowley ISD Board Policy Manual - Policy FFAF

 Only designated employees may administer prescription and/or nonprescription medication to students.
-Exceptions apply to the self-administration of asthma medication, medication for anaphylaxis (e.g., EpiPen®) and medication for diabetes management, if the medication is self-administered in accordance with district policy and procedures.
+Exceptions apply to the administration of medication for respiratory distress and opioid antagonists, medication for anaphylaxis (e.g., EpiPen®) and medication for diabetes management, if the medication is self-administered in accordance with district policy and procedures.
 A student who must take any other medication during the school day must have a Medication Administration Form signed by his or her parent or guardian and the medicine, in its original, properly labeled container.
 Contact the principal or school nurse for information on procedures that must be followed when administering medication to students.